Form 2441: The Child and Dependent Care Credit

 For part-time work, only include care expenses that allow your client to work.
 So, if their child attends daycare for 8 hours a day, but your client only works 4 hours a day, only half of their daycare expenses qualify.

-Encourage your clients to keep a record of work-related expenses to ensure the credit is calculated accurately and they are prepared to provide justification for their claim in the case of an audit.
+Pro tip: Encourage your clients to keep a record of work-related expenses to ensure the credit is calculated accurately and they are prepared to provide justification for their claim in the case of an audit.

 Provider Identification Test

-Form 2441 requires the name, address, and Taxpayer Identification Number or Social Security number of the care provider.
+Form 2441 requires the name, address, and Taxpayer Identification Number (TIN) or Social Security number (SSN) of the care provider.
 If necessary, you can use Form W-10 to help your client request this information from their provider.

 It’s also important to know that payments made to the taxpayer’s dependent, spouse, or parent of the qualifying child do not count toward the credit.
 For example, if a parent pays their older child to watch their younger siblings, this does not count towards the credit unless the child is over age 19 and will not be claimed as a dependent.